Kaan-Er/powerly-memory/README.md

 # Powerly Memory

-### Strengthen your memory by trying to find the same animals in the game!
+### Strengthen your memory by trying to find the same animals in the game.
+And also you can play this game by video chatting with your friend.

 ## Used Technologies